galaxyproject/training-material/topics/training/tutorials/create-new-tutorial-content/tutorial.md

 The GitHub interface can also help you in the process of editing a file.
 It will automatically create a fork of this repository where you can safely work.

 We will now start to fill the different files together.
-We recommend you to commit regurlarly your changes.
-It help to follow them but also revert them if needed.
+We recommend you to commit your changes regurlarly: it helps following them, but also revert them if needed.

 # Filling the tutorial content